|Village House and Private Pool nr Bergerac||Self Catering||Saturday||4||8||3||Annexe if booked Sleeps 2, One Bedroom|

 River Dordogne excursions in the 'gabarre' flat-bottomed boats.

 Visit Bordeaux by train, or car to the new park and ride facilities connecting to the new ultra-modern tramway system.
-The city has been renovated and a new riverside walk created.
+The city has been renovated and a riverside walk created.
+The Cite du Vin wine museum costing £63 million opened last year with interactive and digital features.
+A new bridge over the river Garonne opens in 2018.

 Former home of Josephine Baker particularly valuable for those interested in the history of music hall and the Folies Bergeres.
 Gardens, views of Dordogne river, excellent brasserie for eating, falconry displays.